Possession of Drug Paraphernalia N.J.S.A. 2C:36-1 – NJ Possession of Paraphernalia – Penalties for Drug Paraphernalia NJ

 We know how to fight drug charges and help you avoid possession of drug paraphernalia penalties.
 With experienced criminal defense attorneys on staff, we know how to challenge the prosecution’s evidence and get you a win in the courtroom.

 Give us a call today so that we can begin examining the evidence in your case and formulate strategies that will work for you.
+We can be reached anytime at (201) 556-1570 to provide you with a free consultation.

 N.J.S.A.
 2C:36-1 – Possession of Drug Paraphernalia Statute – Definitions